History And Jurisdiction

 The Committee on House Administration (CHA) was established in 1947 as part of a larger effort to streamline the U.S. House of Representatives' committee system and to modernize its internal management and operations.
-Now in its 70th year of existence, CHA's two principal functions include oversight of federal elections and day-to-day operations in the House.
+More than 70 years since the committee was established, CHA's two principal functions include oversight of federal elections and the day-to-day operations of the House.

 Created by the Legislative Reorganization Act of 1946, CHA was officially established on January 2, 1947, at the opening of the 80th Congress (1947-1949).
 The reorganization act, widely acknowledged as a critical milestone in modernizing the House, reduced the number of committees from 48 to 19.
 Prior to the reorganization, many panels had overlapping jurisdictions.
 Ten committees, with far-flung jurisdictions covering federal elections, memorial designations, and oversight of various House personnel and administrative functions, were consolidated under the new CHA.

 CHA also exerts great influence on the internal procedures and priorities of the daily operations of the institution.
-In its first three decades, the committee's influence grew as it attained the power to fix the level of allowances available to Members, to oversee House officers, to implement new services for Member offices, and to set human resources and management policies for staff and service personnel on the House side of Capitol Hill.
+In its first three decades, the committee's influence grew as it attained the power to fix the level of allowances available to members, to oversee House officers, to implement new services for member offices, and to set human resources and management policies for staff and service personnel on the House side of Capitol Hill.
 CHA has a hand in a number of house-keeping duties outlined in House Rule X. These responsibilities range from disbursing appropriations for committee staff and member staff salaries to handling parking assignments, restaurant services, and the issuance of identification badges.
-The committee also administers travel allowances for Members, assigns office space, and compiles and publishes information related to campaign financial disclosures.
+The committee also administers travel allowances for members, assigns office space, and oversees information related to campaign financial disclosures.
 CHA must approve the acceptance or purchase of works of art for the Capitol.
-Additionally, the committee has oversight of the Library of Congress, the House Library, the Botanic Gardens, and the Smithsonian Institution.
+Additionally, the committee has oversight of the Library of Congress, the Botanic Gardens, and the Smithsonian Institution.

-Another major preoccupation since the 2001 terrorist attacks and Capitol Hill anthrax attacks has been improving security on the House side of the complex while maintaining a high level of accessibility for citizens.
-In its role as overseer of House security, the committee has worked closely with the Capitol Police.
 One of the committee's first challenges was to coordinate resources to secure the campus, facilitate evacuations when necessary, and suggest alternate locations for Congress to meet.
-Along with providing updated communications equipment to Members and staff, the committee also provided congressional offices with a campus-wide network for the announcement of emergency broadcasts.
+Along with providing updated communications equipment to members and staff, the committee also provided congressional offices with a campus-wide network for the announcement of emergency broadcasts.